 Warning Signs After Spaying Your Pet

 There are several warning signs to watch for after spaying your dog.
 These include bleeding that doesn’t stop, swelling or discharge from the incision site, vomiting, and signs of pain such as whimpering or crying.
-It is important to contact your veterinarian immediately if you notice any of these symptoms as they can indicate a more serious problem that requires prompt veterinarian care.
+Another common side effect is your dog shaking after surgery.
+Your dog shakes because of the effects of the general anesthesia.
+This is normal.
+That said, it’s important to contact your veterinarian immediately if you notice any of these symptoms as they can indicate a more serious problem that requires prompt veterinarian care.

 Preventing Infection After Spaying Your Dog